Start Date: Jan 2013 End Date: Dec 2017 Status: Ongoing

 - Do these relationships vary with the type of welfare state – liberal (England & Wales); social democratic (Norway), former soviet (Czech Republic), conservative (Italy)?

 Health measures are mortality risk and prevalence of long-standing illness, in: LS; Norwegian linked registers; Czech component of HAPIEE; Turin Longitudinal Study.
 Quality of life is measured as CASP-12 or CASP-19, in: the 18 mainland Europe countries of SHARE; the French GAZEL (Gas & Electricity) Study; ELSA.
-Application will be made for a Leverhulme Trust international network award to enhance the international collaborative work.
+The application will be made for a Leverhulme Trust international network award to enhance the international collaborative work.

 Project Lead: Professor David Blane (UCL)